 Gay Nightlife in Kyoto

 With Japan being one of the most gay-friendly destinations in Asia – joined by the likes of Taipei, Bangkok, Phuket, and Hong Kong – you should feel free to explore any of the nightlife options in Kyoto as you wish.
-But if you want to make new friends and get together with your global queer family, there are around one a few gay bars in Kyoto to explore sadly..
+But if you want to make new friends and get together with your global queer family, there are around a few gay bars in Kyoto to explore, sadly.

 Gay Bars & Clubs In Kyoto

-- Azure – The most popular gay bar in Kyoto – though sorry ladies, it is exclusively for men only.
-Lesbian Kyoto isn’t a thing yet it seems.
+The most popular gay bar in Kyoto – though sorry ladies, it is exclusively for men only.
+Lesbian Kyoto isn’t a thing yet, it seems.
 Azure is very foreign-friendly and welcoming, with the master speaking fluent English.
-A cozy, quaint Japanese style community space and the heart of Gay Kyoto most nights.
-There is a seat charge of 800 yen including a snack and most drinks cost 7800 yen.
+A cozy, quaint Japanese-style community space and the heart of Gay Kyoto most nights.
+There is a seat charge of 800 yen, including a snack, and most drinks cost 7800 yen.

-- Jam Jar Lounge – Not a gay bar, but gay-owned and gay-popular.
+Not a gay bar, but gay-owned and gay-popular.
 A fusion of a 110-year-old Kyomachiya and Art Deco vintage, this is an extremely trendy space that has been woven from the east and west, both now and in the past.
-By day or night, drop in for premium roasted coffee, casual drinks or just to soak up the delightful ambiance.
+By day or night, drop in for premium roasted coffee, casual drinks, or just to soak up the delightful ambiance.

-- Apple – A cute little gay bar for men only where Yuji the owner ensures everyone feels welcome.
-There’s a cover charge but you get your first drinks and some snacks, plus the ability to indulge in free karaoke is you want to release your inner diva
+A cute little gay bar for men only where Yuji, the owner, ensures everyone feels welcome.
+There’s a cover charge, but you get your first drinks, and some snacks, plus the ability to indulge in free karaoke if you want to release your inner diva.

 Gay-Friendly Nightlife Spots In Kyoto

-- Kitsune – Another popular nightclub in Kyoto with an 800-person.
-With two floors themed floors of ‘land’ and ‘sea’ this is basically the adult’s after-dark version of DisneySea.
-As a leading destination for youth culture in Kyoto, there is frequent appearances of top artists and collaboration with fashion brands – with details listed in advance on their website.
+Another popular nightclub in Kyoto with an 800-person.
+With two floors themed floors, ‘land’ and ‘sea,’ this is basically the adult’s after-dark version of DisneySea.
+As a leading destination for youth culture in Kyoto, there are frequent appearances of top artists and collaborations with fashion brands – with details listed in advance on their website.

 Gay Cruising in Kyoto

-There are two regular sauna known to be frequented by gay men in Kyoto, but the owners will not hesitate to call the policy on guys being ‘public nuisances’ so we have chosen not to list them here.
-We suggest asking a local on a hookup app for the best current cruising spaces, or to organize a meeting privately.
+There are two regular saunas known to be frequented by gay men in Kyoto, but the owners will not hesitate to call the police on guys being ‘public nuisances,’ so we have chosen not to list them here.
+We suggest asking a local on a hookup app for the best current cruising spaces or organizing a meeting privately.